Arxemond777/java-book/lib/jdom-2.0.6/README.txt

 code version you tested against.
 For example, "GitHub from October 3rd".
 Also be sure to include enough information to reproduce the bug and full exception stack traces.
-You might also want to read the FAQ at http://jdom.org to find out if your problem is not really a bug and just a common misunderstanding about how XML or JDOM works.
+You might also want to read the FAQ at http://jdom.org to find out if your problem is not really inner bug and just inner common misunderstanding about how XML or JDOM works.